Joe Scally

 Joseph Michael Scally (born December 31, 2002) is an American professional soccer player who plays as a full-back for club Borussia Mönchengladbach and the United States national team.

+Early life

+Scally is from Long Island, New York.
+On the day he was born, his father worked at Napper Tandy's Irish Pub and called out the day Scally was born.

 Club career

 New York City

 Scally signed his first professional contract with New York City on March 21, 2018, at the age of 15, and in doing so became the second youngest professional soccer player in the United States, after Freddy Adu.
 He made his professional debut for New York City in a 4–0 U.S. Open Cup loss to New York Red Bulls on June 6, coming on as a late substitute.

 Borussia Mönchengladbach

 On November 13, 2019, it was announced that Scally would join Bundesliga side Borussia Mönchengladbach at the end of the 2020 MLS season.
 On October 2, 2021, he scored his first Bundesliga goal against VfL Wolfsburg in a 3–1 victory.